 “You’re going to have to be much louder than that if you want to wake Kieran,” Maebhe said.
-Drys nodded and drew in a breath as if to yell, but Maebhe yelled, “Don’t!
+Drys nodded and drew in a breath as if to yell, but Maebhe hurried to stop them.
+“Don’t!
 Please.
 My head.”

-“Mine too,” Íde said.
+“Mine too,” Íde groaned.
 She passed her hands across her face, then tried to flatten some of her bedhead.

 “Our wine does tend to have that effect, especially on humans,” Drys said, not sounding particularly sympathetic.
 “I should have warned you.”

 “You should have,” Íde agreed.

 Drys’ impish expression turned serious.
 “I’m not here just to torture you with noise; there’s a Council meeting happening on the field.
 They’re going to discuss what you told Leihlani last night.”